AdeonMaster/pwa-template/README.md

 - Keep deps "up to date"
 - Optimize newly added deps with `babel-plugin-transform-imports` (See [examples](https://www.npmjs.com/package/babel-plugin-transform-imports))

+# Issues

+- Service worker is not working properly (total revision required)

 # TO DO

 - Migrate to eslint v6.0.0